 The Wooster Activities Crew (W.A.C.) is the campus programming board, run by students for the Wooster community.
 The group’s purpose is to plan, promote, and produce entertaining and socially engaging events that both provide academic relief and unite the student body.
 W.A.C. brings innovative and novelty events to the College, as well as plans annual events such as Party on the Green, Winter Gala, and Springfest.

 Wooster Volunteer Network

-The Wooster Volunteer Network(WVN) is run by a student board advised by The Director of Civic and Social Responsibility.
-It serves as an umbrella organization to coordinate and encourage service in the broader Wooster community and beyond.
+The Wooster Volunteer Network(WVN) is serves as an umbrella organization to coordinate and encourage service in the broader Wooster community and beyond.
 Opportunities include monthly information and networking meetings, regular weekend service activities, annual off-campus break trips, service themed residential houses overseen in partnership with The Office of Residence Life.
-Students who are interested in creating projects or getting involved in community service are encouraged to come to the monthly meetings, visit volunteer.wooster.edu, or contact the Director of Civic and Social Responsibility.
+Students who are interested in creating projects or getting involved in community service are encouraged to visit the WVN website.

 Campus Dining and Conference Services

 Food is provided to College of Wooster students on a meal plan by the College owned-and-operated Campus Dining and Conference Services department.
 Students may select the meal plan that best suits their lifestyle and their dining habits.
 The meal plan choices incorporate a mix of traditional, all-you-care-to-eat meals in Lowry dining hall and Flex Dollars that can be spent like cash to purchase food and drinks at campus food locations.